jgnovak-dev/ExercismCsharpSolutions/README.md

 Improve with the C# language by solving one problem a day in 2023.

-## :computer: Cloding the repository
+## :computer: Cloning the repository

 This is an example of cloning this repository where the target directory on your local machine is `~/Projects/Dotnet/ExercismCsharpSolutions`.